 - A high RoPE score in a patient with cryptogenic embolic ischemic stroke and PFO, and without another convincing etiology, highly suggests causality of stroke to be PFO-related, but does not prove it.

-- PFO may act a conduit for a paradoxical embolus that originated in the venous system, or may act as a nidus for clot formation.
+- PFO may act as a conduit for a paradoxical embolus that originated in the venous system, or may act as a nidus for clot formation.

 - Should NOT be used to decide which stroke patients should undergo echocardiography.